rgabuco/WeatherChatBot/README.md

 ### 5. Lambda Function Setup
 1. Create a new Lambda function
-2. Upload the `lambda_function.py` code
+2. Copy the content of `lambda_function.py` code
-3. Set the handler to `lambda_function.lambda_handler`
-4. Add the following environment variable:
+3. Add the following environment variable:
    - Key: `OPENWEATHER_API_KEY`
    - Value: Your OpenWeather API key
-5. Add the requests layer:
+4. Add the requests layer:
    1. Go to Layers → Create layer
    2. Upload the provided `requests-layer.zip` file from this repository
    3. Choose compatible runtimes (Python 3.13, etc.)